TheJoker4320/vision-framework/README.md

 For the file conventions see the [PEP8](https://github.com/PyCQA/pep8-naming.git) convention guide.

 ### Modification Stage:
-The first stage of the pipeline, during this stage we get a frame from the camera and applie diffrent modifier quirks on it to get a good image for the extraction stage.
+The first stage of the pipeline, during this stage we get a frame from the camera and apply different modifier quirks on it to get a good image for the extraction stage.

 Main Quirk: modifier, see [modifier quirk](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/modifier.py) for more info.

 Class Quirks:
 * Blur - See [blur modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/blur.py) for more info.
 * Morph - See [morph modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/morph.py) for more info.
-* Color Treshold - See [color treshold modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/color_threshold.py) for more info.
+* Color Threshold - See [color threshold modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/color_threshold.py) for more info.

 ### Extraction Stage: